DavidLucha/StimControl/README.md

 - in callbackEditComponentConfig, under 'extract component', extract the component from the struct.

 ### Component Properties
 Component properties are defined per hardware component.
-A ComponentProperties obj has a single attribute - Data - which is a struct of named Component Properties.Each Component Property is a struct with 5 fields:
+A ComponentProperties obj has a single attribute - Data - which is a struct of named Component Properties.
+Each Component Property is a struct with 5 fields:
 |Field          |Required   |Description|
 |-----          |-----      |-----|
 |default        |required   |Default value for the field|